gancianthony/podcastparse/README.md

 # podcastparse
- microservice for parsing a podcast rss feed
+Flask microservice which can parse a podcast by its RSS feed and also create a transcript of a podcast episode using OpenAI's Whisper Library.